 Our Academics

-Churchill Academy has served special needs students who are unique learners since its founding in 1996.
-The school has proudly and effectively provided an alternative academic setting for students in grades kindergarten through twelfth grade.
+The school has proudly and effectively provided an alternative academic setting for students in kindergarten through twelfth grade.

 Language Arts

-Language for Learning provides young learners with the knowledge and understanding of language they need to achieve proficiency and reading comprehension.
+Language For Learning provides young learners with the knowledge and understanding of language they need to achieve proficiency and reading comprehension.
 This oral language program was designed for kindergarten and primary-age school children, as well as English language learners, giving them a strong foundation for expressive and receptive language.

 Older students are challenged through expressive writing, grammar, and literature courses.